ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/_review.md

 review:
     - questions:
         question: >
-            What do you need to consider, when using Arm intrinsics
+            What do you need to consider when using Arm intrinsics?
         answers:
             - "Ensuring that function calls adhere to the conventions of the C language to facilitate optimized code generation"
             - "Automatically convert parts of loops that do not use intrinsics into vectorized instructions to improve execution speed"